Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/ai.md

 slug: /feature-flag-tutorials/use-cases/ai
 ---

-Many tech companies today are implementing some form of generative AI with LLMs into their products.
-This is usually a chatbot or a content generator.
+Many tech companies today are integrating generative AI with large language models (LLMs) into their products, often in the form of chatbots or content generators.

 The main way to interact with LLMs today is via a set of APIs, usually either OpenAI, Anthropic or aggregators like Groq.
 All the APIs usually have similar parameters, like: